 Ducks or Geese?

-- Muscovy ducks don't quack as is typical of other duck species and are generally quiet.
+- Muscovy ducks don't quack as is typical of other Index of Duck Species and are generally quiet.

 - Their eggs take longer to hatch than other duck eggs—35 days.
 Unlike all other breeds of ducks, which brood the eggs only for about 28 days.

 - All domesticated ducks originate from the Mallard, with the exception of the Muscovy which has distinct origins in South America.

 Spanish: Bragado, Pato criollo, Pato negro, Pato Real, Pato real o negro ...
 Portuguese: asa-branca, cairina, gamaleão, pato, pato-bravo, pato-bravo-verdadeiro, pato-crioulo, Pato-do-mato, pato-picaço, pato-selvagem ...
 Italian: Anatra muschiata, Anatra muta ...
 French: Canard de Barbarie, Canard musqué ...
 German: Moschusente ...
 Irish: Musclacha ...
 Bulgarian: Мускусна патица ...
 Catalan: Ànec mut ....
 Danish: Moskusand ...
 Estonian: muskuspart ...
 Finnish: Myskisorsa ...
 Icelandic: Moskusönd ...
 Japanese: nobariken ...
 Lithuanian: Muskusinė antis ...
 Dutch: Muskus eend, Muskuseend ...
 Norwegian: Knoppand, Knoppand (Domestisert: Moskusand) ...
 Swedish: Myskand ...
 Turkish: Amerikan Ördeği

 Muscovies are native to Mexico, Central and South America - but they originated in Brazil.